twbs/bootstrap/site/content/docs/5.3/components/navs-tabs.md

 ### Fill and justify

-Force your `.nav`'s contents to extend the full available width one of two modifier classes.
+Force your `.nav`'s contents to extend the full available width with one of two modifier classes.
 To proportionately fill all available space with your `.nav-item`s, use `.nav-fill`.
 Notice that all horizontal space is occupied, but not every nav item has the same width.

 {{< example >}}
 <ul class="nav nav-pills nav-fill">